 - Recent studies of the Paleolithic diet have shown that it provides the health benefits of reduced blood pressure, decreased insulin after a meal and glucose responses to an oral glucose tolerance test, and improved blood lipid profiles.

-The Dietary Guidelines for Australians states that to prevent weight gain: be physically active and eat according to you energy needs.
-Some people now argue however, that manipulating the amounts of different types of food in ones diet can assist reducing the overall calorie intake, reducing body fat and weight whilst also lowering blood pressures, improving blood lipid concentrations, and reducing cardiovascular risk.
+The Dietary Guidelines for Australians states that to prevent weight gain: be physically active and eat according to your energy needs.
+Some people now argue, however, that manipulating the amounts of different types of food in one’s diet can assist reducing the overall calorie intake, reducing body fat and weight whilst also lowering blood pressures, improving blood lipid concentrations, and reducing cardiovascular risk.
 These studies support this position.

 The Great Carb Debate